-Volunteers in the Community Association devote their free time to pristinely maintaining neighbourhood ice rinks throughout the winter season.
-These rinks, Heron Park Rink, and Kaladar Park Rink, generally open to skaters in January and often run through March.
+Volunteers in the Community Association devote their free time to pristinely maintaining a neighbourhood ice rink throughout the winter season.
+The Heron Park Rink is generally open to skaters in January through to March.
 Of course, cold weather is necessary to the upkeep of our rinks, so a mid-winter warm-up may close the rink for a period of time.
-Please obey any signage you see left by our rink maintainers, especially those that discourage skaters from using the rink in warm weather, as it helps make their jobs easier.
+Please obey any signage you see left by our rink maintainers, especially those that discourage skaters from using the rink in warm weather, as it helps keep the ice surface in better condition.
+Keeping your dogs off the ice will also help preserve its quality for skaters.

 In 2012 the community orchard was launched when members of the community planted apple and pear trees just north of the basketball court at Heron Park, which marked the first time that the City of Ottawa permitted fruit trees to be planted on public land.
 The community orchard, intended to be a food forest, produces apples, Asian pears, Jerusalem artichokes, a variety of berries, and herbs too.

 There are two city-operated kids pools in our neighbourhood that are open in the summer months.
-The Heron Park wading pool is open until August 22 with the following hours:
+Splash pad opening dates and times for the 2023 season will be shared when they become available.

 Programs & Events